Dr. Clare Seymour

 Who's behind musicbuds?

 Clare started her professional orchestral life as a Guildhall graduate.
-Her focus then shifted towards teaching Early Years' music.
-As part of this, her interests broadened to encompass child-development and music therapy.
+Her focus gradually shifted towards teaching Early Years' music and her interests broadened to encompass child-development and music therapy.
 She gained BSc(Hons) and MSc degrees in Psychology.
 Then she followed this by combining these three passions – music, psychology and teaching – into successful doctoral study at the Institute of Education, London University.
-She is fascinated by the emerging research into just how valuable learning music is for brain development and cognition.
-As a result she attempts to incorporate a lot of these principles into the songs and resources that she composes.
+Some of her research touched upon institutional racism and the importance of Diversity and her passion for promoting a respectful teaching environment has continued ever since.

 Clare's expertise comes from teaching in many settings: as a woodwind and pre-school specialist, to Head of Department in a number of schools.
 She has been recognised as an ‘outstanding’ teacher and has trained a number of award-winning school choirs both in the UK and Europe.
 She was awarded a DfES scholarship to explore creativity in the classroom, and this research continues to inform the ways in which she approaches teaching music.